Generic name: pegaspargase [ peg-ah-SPAR-jase ]

 What is Oncaspar?

-Pegaspargase is used in combination with other cancer medications to treat acute lymphoblastic leukemia.
-This medicine is also used to treat allergic reactions to another cancer medication called asparaginase (Elspar).
+Oncaspar is used in combination with other medicines to treat acute lymphoblastic leukemia.

-Pegaspargase may also be used for purposes other than those listed in this medication guide.
+Oncaspar may also be used for purposes not listed in this medication guide.

-You should not use pegaspargase if you are allergic to it, or if you have ever received asparaginase and it caused pancreatitis, severe bleeding, a blood clot, or a severe allergic reaction.
+You should not use Oncaspar if you are allergic to Oncaspar or asparaginase, if you have ever received asparaginase and it caused pancreatitis, severe bleeding, or a blood clot.

-You should not use pegaspargase if you are allergic to it, or if you have ever received asparaginase and it caused any of the following conditions:
+You should not use this medicine if you are allergic to Oncaspar or asparaginase, or if you have ever received asparaginase and it caused any of the following conditions:

 a blood clot;